Phone: (806) 834-2880

 - Trial Advocacy

 Evidence Law and Practice (7th Ed.
-Carolina Academic Press forthcoming 2018) (with Bergman and Friedland).
+Carolina Academic Press 2019) (with Bergman and Friedland).

 Law Review Articles